idirdehmous/pyodb_0.1.0/README.md

 ## pyodb_0.1.0

 ## Descrption & prologue
-This is the version 0.1.0  BETA of pyodb.<br \>
+This is the version 0.1.0  BETA of pyodb.<br />
 An interface written in C/Python API to access the ECMWF ODB1 databases

-Its aim is to access the ODB tables/columns data and meta data using a direct SQL request embadded in python scripts.<br\>
+Its aim is to access the ODB tables/columns data and meta data using a direct SQL request embadded in python scripts.<br />

-The main source code is written in pure C and the routines handling the ODB1 format has been 'pruned' from ECMWF ODB_API bundle-0.18.1 to build only the needed libraries <br\>
+The main source code is written in pure C and the routines handling the ODB1 format has been 'pruned' from ECMWF ODB_API bundle-0.18.1 to build only the needed libraries <br />

 Reference:
-The original C code has been developed by "Sami Saarinen et al" at ECMWF from 1998 --> 2008 Some modifictions have been done to make it compatible with C/Python API ( 3.9 ---> 3.11 ).
+The original C code has been developed by "Sami Saarinen et al" at ECMWF from 1998 --> 2008.  <br />
+Some modifictions have been done to make it compatible with C/Python API ( 3.9 ---> 3.11 ).

 ## How it works ?

+GENERAL INFO        :
+USED LANGUAGE       : C / python /Fortran
+NEEDS INSTALLATION  : YES
+NEEDS COMPILATION   : YES

 ## Dependencies :
         gcc compiler >= 8.4.0